High-Risk Activities

 (h) clearing and maintaining rights of way, including grass mowing; (this refers to commercial right of way lawn mowing.
 NOT RESIDENTIAL LAWN MOWING)

-(i) any of the following activities carried out in a cutblock excluding a road, landing, roadside work area or log sort area in the cutblock:
+(i) any of the following activities carried out in a cutblock, excluding a road, landing, roadside work area or log sort area in the cutblock:

 (i) operating a power saw; (unless on a landing)